rzninvo/ROS2-Humble-Learning/README.md

 Some of the packages are written according to the [`ROS2 Industrial Training`](https://industrial-training-master.readthedocs.io/en/humble/index.html) docs.

 ## Notable Packages:
-* [ROS2 PCL Training Package](https://github.com/rzninvo/ROS2-Humble-Learning/tree/main/src/lesson_perception): A package from the ROS2 Industrial Training docs that covers how to write **Pointcloud Perception Nodes**.
+* [ROS2 PCL Training Package](https://github.com/rzninvo/ROS2-Humble-Learning/tree/main/src/lesson_perception): A package from the ROS2 Industrial Training docs that covers on how to write **Pointcloud Perception Nodes**.